What to do

 Once on Hydra, be aware that NO CARS are allowed !
 Island transport only by pony or taxi-boats – no buses, no scooters for hire.
 Baggage is transferred to the villas by hand-cart or taxi-boats.

 Soon various foreign personalities (including Leonard Cohen) bought property here, joining prominent Greeks who have been long impressed by the island’s beauties.
-Beautiful mansions and and traditional homes are arrayed amphitheatrically around the picture perfect harbour.
+Beautiful mansions and and traditional homes are arrayed amphitheatrically around the picture perfect harbor.

 Activities in Hydra